 In the next section, we’ll go over another method, called the App Store Method!

-This one is called the App Store Method.
 App Stores are a great place to find SaaS ideas.
-They exist to solve problems for users of a particular platform, so it's pretty easy to find the ideas within them.
+They exist to solve problems for users of a particular platform, so it’s pretty easy to find the ideas within them.

 Best of all, app stores are where other people have done the hard work to validate an idea by simply having an app on the app store!

 Let’s go over the steps to finding a SaaS idea using the App Store Method: